 The portable and free tool supports a variety of Linux-based operating systems, tools for cloning hard drives and data recovery or Windows data carriers, and also helps to download the appropriate ISO files.
-Yes, this one is also available only for Windows running operating systems and portable in nature that can be used without installing it at all.
+Yes, this one is also available only for Windows-running operating systems and is portable in nature that can be used without installing it at all.
 Thus, Universal USB Installer can be started directly after the download on Windows Vista, Windows 7, Windows 8, or Windows 10 (32-bit / 64-bit) must be available for use.

 By downloading the Universal USB Installer, USB sticks can be made bootable and used as an installation medium as well as for living operating systems.
 For that:

 - Run Universal USB Installer